Hawaiian crow: Reintroduction

+On December 4, 2024, two females and three males were reintroduced to Maui.

 Cultural significance

-The Hawaiian crow is also a significant symbol in Hawaiian mythology.
-It is said to lead souls to their final resting place on the cliffs of Ka Lae, the southernmost tip on the Big island of Hawaii.
+The Hawaiian crow is a significant symbol in Hawaiian mythology.
+It is said to lead souls to their final resting place on the cliffs of Ka Lae, the southernmost tip on the Big Island of Hawaii.
 Native priests named the ʻalalā so during prayer and chants due to its distinctive call.